 Mary Lou de Leon Siantz, Ph.D., R.N., F.A.A.N.

 Mary Lou de Leon Siantz is a professor at the Betty Irene Moore School of Nursing at UC Davis and founding director of the Center for the Advancement of Multicultural Perspectives on Science (CAMPOS).
-She is nationally recognized for her interdisciplinary efforts to prepare health and science, technology, engineering and mathematics (STEM) professionals in leadership and policy, and internationally respected for her research in migrant health.
+She is nationally recognized for her interdisciplinary efforts to prepare health and science, technology, engineering and mathematics (STEM) professionals in leadership and policy, as well as internationally respected for her research in migrant population health.

 As a professor at the School of Nursing, de Leon Siantz teaches, conducts research and mentors students in leadership policy and population health.
-Her research most recently focused on the impact of migration on the health and development of Hispanic migrant/immigrant children and families.
+Her research has focused on the impact of migration on the health and development of Hispanic migrant and immigrant children and families.
 Her current research, funded by the Binational Health Initiatives of the Americas, UC Berkeley, explores migration and the mental and reproductive health of rural Mexican migrant adolescent girls in California’s Central Valley and Jalisco, Mexico.
 Sponsored by the UC Davis Feminist Research Institute, she also investigates the impact of climate change on the health of Mexican farmworker women and their families.

-She earned a Doctor of Philosophy in Human Development from the University of Maryland College Park with a minor in bioethics.
-She earned a Master of Nursing in Child Adolescent Psychiatric Nursing/Community Mental Health from UCLA and a Bachelor of Science in Nursing from Mount St. Mary’s College in Los Angeles.
+She earned a Doctor of Philosophy in Human Development from the University of Maryland, College Park with a minor in bioethics.
+She earned a Master of Nursing in Child Adolescent Psychiatric Nursing and Community Mental Health from UCLA and a Bachelor of Science in Nursing from Mount St. Mary’s College in Los Angeles.

-De Leon Siantz’s academic awards and honors include the Joseph P. Kennedy Jr. Fellowship in Bioethics at Georgetown University, a Robert Wood Johnson Executive Nurse Fellowship, and recognition as a Top Latina in Health and Science, by “Hispanic” magazine.
-She is a Fellow in the American Academy of Nursing and an expert panel member for the National Academy of Science Institute of Medicine, Health of Immigrant Children and Immigrant Children’s Health, and most recently recognized as a fellow of the Western Academy of Nursing for her research on Mexican immigrant families and contributions to the education of nurses and population health.
+De Leon Siantz’s academic awards and honors include the Joseph P. Kennedy Jr. Fellowship in Bioethics at Georgetown University, a Robert Wood Johnson Executive Nurse Fellowship, and recognition as a Top Latina in Health and Science by Hispanic magazine.
+She is a fellow in the American Academy of Nursing and an expert panel member for the National Academy of Science Institute of Medicine, Health of Immigrant Children and Immigrant Children’s Health, and most recently recognized as a fellow of the Western Academy of Nursing for her research on Mexican immigrant families and contributions to the education of nurses and population health.
 She is a founding member and former president of the National Association of Hispanic Nurses.